Created By: Elizabeth Morris

 What's the historical and scientific significance of Physick and his house?

-Dr. Physick was a notable physician and surgeon who was one of the foremost doctors during the Yellow Fever epidemic of 1793, along with his mento Dr. Benjamin Rush.
+Dr. Physick was a notable physician and surgeon who was one of the foremost doctors during the Yellow Fever epidemic of 1793, along with his mentor Dr. Benjamin Rush.
 He cared for many significant historical figures, including Dolly Madison, Chief Justice John Marshall, and President Andrew Jackson.
 He pioneered the use of the stomach pump and regularly used autopsy to discover the cause of death.
 He also invented many tools, some of which are still used, including tonsil guillotines used in tonsilectomies, catgut sutures which dissolve after internal surgery, and needle forceps.
 He was a prolific lecturer and teacher and was highly sought after.
 He also added fruit syrup to tonic water, creating one of the first iterations of soda (still available at Physick House!)

 For more information on the house and Physick check out: